joaope/LocalAppVeyor/README.md

 are supported.
 Some of them might get some support later in time, after consideration, but others most likely won't ever be part of the build pipeline.

-:white_check_mark: Fully supported :large_blue_circle: Partially supported :red_circle: Not yet supported
+:white_check_mark: Fully supported &emsp; :large_blue_circle: Partially supported &emsp; :red_circle: Not yet supported

 | Step \ Option  | Support           | Notes  |
 | ------------- |:-------------:| ----- |